aadler/Delaporte/README.md

 **Delaporte** is an `R` package which provides the probability mass, distribution, quantile, random variate generation, and method of moments parameter estimation functions for the Delaporte distribution.
-As the distribution does not have a closed form but requires summations or double summations to calculate values, the functions have been programmed in Fortran and C. In cases where approximations are sufficient, the quantile and random variate generator have the option to use a much faster Poisson-negative binomial
+As the distribution does not have a closed form, but requires summations or double summations to calculate values, the functions have been programmed in Fortran and C. In cases where approximations are sufficient, the quantile and random variate generator have the option to use a much faster Poisson-negative binomial